vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 ⠀

-> When thunderstorms or heavy rain constitute visibility of 500m or less, the use of independent approaches and departures are prohibited and the ATIS OPR INFO shall include `PARL RWY OPS IN PROGRESS`.
->
-> !!!
-Note
-    This means that Sydney ADC cannot depart two aircraft simultaneously on parallel runways and must ensure at least 3nm seperate between parallel departures.

-⠀

 > When SODPROPS are in operation, the ATIS OPR INFO shall include `SIMUL OPP DIR PARL RWY OPS IN PROG`.

 ⠀